tanthanhdev/Library-Management-Asp.Net/README.md

 # Library Management Asp.Net

-> An automated system to manage a public library.
+> An system to manage a public library.
 Admin panel for librarians to control and manage the system easily through an interactive interface.

  + [Development](#development)
  + [Features](#features)